openknowledge/kafka-mq-bridging-showcase/kafka-mq-source/README.md

 * the Apache Zookeeper application provided by Confluent Inc.
 * the Apache Kafka broker provided by Confluent Inc.
-* the self-written `kafka-consumer` which consumes messages from the Kafka topic
+* the custom Java EE application `kafka-consumer` which consumes messages from the Kafka topic
 * the Kafka connector `kafka-connect-mq-source` which connects IBM MQ as a source for Apache Kafka
 * the IBM MQ broker provided by IBM
-* the self-written `mq-queue-producer` which send messages to the JMS queue
+* the custom Java EE application `mq-queue-producer` which send messages to the JMS queue

 To start the containers you have to run `docker-compose`: